Quantinuum/tierkreis/docs/source/visualization.md

 uv run tkr-vis-graph <PATH_TO_PYTHON_FILE>:<VARIABLE_CONTAINING_GRAPH>
 ```

-For example one could run the following command from the root of the Tierkreis repo.
+For example one could run the following command from the root of the Tierkreis repo
+if we have a graph `outer_g` in a file `examples/defaults.py`

 ```bash
 uv run tkr-vis-graph examples/defaults.py:outer_g